DmitreyKazin/course_attendance_app/README.md

 ## TO-DO

 - **Application**:
-  - Add a new page, which will contain all csv files in one table.
+  - Add a new page, which will contain all CSV files in one table.
-  - Generate the CSV files from an outside server using SFTP.
+  - Download the CSV files from an outside server using SFTP.
   - Display "Total Meetings Time" in "/" page.
   - Auto-fill the "Total_Percentage" column after filling the "Total_Min" column.